Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 ### Parenting rules

-- Setting the parent of a child's `Transform` directly (that is, `transform.parent = childTransform;`) will always use the default `WorldPositionStays` value of `true`.
+- Setting the parent of a child's `Transform` directly (that is, `transform.parent = childTransform;`) always uses the default `WorldPositionStays` value of `true`.
   - It's recommended to always use the `NetworkObject.TrySetParent` method when parenting if you plan on changing the `WorldPositionStays` default value.
   - Likewise, it's also recommended to use the `NetworkObject.TryRemoveParent` method to remove a parent from a child.
-- When a server parents a spawned NetworkObject component under another spawned NetworkObject component during a netcode game session this parent child relationship is replicated across the network to all connected and future late joining clients.
+- When a server parents a spawned NetworkObject component under another spawned NetworkObject component during a Netcode game session this parent child relationship replicates across the network to all connected and future late joining clients.
 - If, while editing a scene, you place an in-scene placed NetworkObject component under a GameObject component that doesn't have a NetworkObject component attached to it, NGO preserves that parenting relationship.
-  - During runtime, this parent-child hierarchy will remain true unless user code removes the GameObject parent from the child NetworkObject.
+  - During runtime, this parent-child hierarchy remains true unless the user code removes the GameObject parent from the child NetworkObject component.
-    - **Note**: Once removed, NGO won't allow you to re-parent the NetworkObject component back under the same or another `GameObject` that with no NetworkObject component attached to it.
+    - **Note**: Once removed, NGO won't allow you to re-parent the NetworkObject component back under the same or another GameObject component that with no NetworkObject component attached to it.
-- You can perform the same parenting actions with in-scene placed NetworkObjects as you can with dynamically spawned NetworkObjects.
+- You can perform the same parenting actions with in-scene placed NetworkObjects as you can with dynamically spawned NetworkObject components.
-  - Unlike network prefabs that don't allow in-editor nested NetworkObject component children, in-scene placed NetworkObjects can have multiple generations of in-editor nested NetworkObject component children.
+  - Unlike network prefabs that don't allow in-Editor nested NetworkObject component children, in-scene placed NetworkObjects can have multiple generations of in-editor nested NetworkObject component children.
   - You can parent dynamically spawned NetworkObject components under in-scene placed NetworkObject components and vice versa.
 - To adjust a child's transform values when parenting or when removing a parent:
-  - Override the `NetworkBehaviour.OnNetworkObjectParentChanged` virtual method within a NetworkBehaviour component attached to the child NetworkObject.
+  - Override the `NetworkBehaviour.OnNetworkObjectParentChanged` virtual method within a NetworkBehaviour component attached to the child NetworkObject component.
   - When `OnNetworkObjectParentChanged` is invoked, on the server side, adjust the child's transform values within the overridden method.
   - NGO will then synchronize all clients with the child's parenting and transform changes.

 :::tip
 When a NetworkObject is parented, NGO synchronizes both the parenting information along with the child's transform values.
-NGO uses the `WorldPositionStays` setting to determine whether to synchronize the local or world space transform values of the child `NetworkObject`.
-This means that a `NetworkObject` doesn't require you to include a `NetworkTransform` component if it never moves around, rotates, or changes its scale when it isn't parented.
-This can be useful for world items a player might pickup (that is, parent the item under the player) and the item in question needs to be adjusted relative to the player when it's parented or the parent is removed (that is, dropped).
+NGO uses the `WorldPositionStays` setting to decide whether to synchronize the local or world space transform values of the child NetworkObject component.
+This means that a NetworkObject component doesn't require you to include a NetworkTransform component if it never moves around, rotates, or changes its scale when it isn't parented.
+This can be beneficial for world items a player might pickup (parent the item under the player) and the item in question needs to adjustment relative to the player when it's parented or the parent is removed (dropped).
 This helps to reduce the item's over-all bandwidth and processing resources consumption.
 :::

 ### OnNetworkObjectParentChanged

-[`NetworkBehaviour.OnNetworkObjectParentChanged`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkBehaviour#onnetworkobjectparentchangednetworkobject) is a virtual method you can override to be notified when a `NetworkObject`'s parent has changed.
-The [`MonoBehaviour.OnTransformParentChanged()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTransformParentChanged.html) method is used by `NetworkObject` to catch `transform.parent` changes and notify its associated `NetworkBehaviour`s.
+[`NetworkBehaviour.OnNetworkObjectParentChanged`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkBehaviour#onnetworkobjectparentchangednetworkobject) is a virtual method you can override to be notified when a NetworkObject component's parent has changed.
+The [`MonoBehaviour.OnTransformParentChanged()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTransformParentChanged.html) method is used by NetworkObject component to catch `transform.parent` changes and notify its associated NetworkBehaviour components.

 ```csharp
 /// <summary>